The Open 2022 tee times and full schedule for Day 1 at St Andrews

 “Greg has done some things that I don’t think are in the best interests of the game,” Woods said.
 “I just don’t understand it.
 Fifty-four holes, guaranteed money up front.
 Where is the incentive to practice?
 If LIV events don’t get world ranking points, some of these players might never get to play in majors.”

-Here are tee times and full schedule for day 1 of the 150th Open Championship at St Andrews:
+Here are tee times and full schedule for day 1 and 2 of the 150th Open Championship at St Andrews:

 When and where is The Open 2022?